 - If you are looking for varying experiences during your trip check out the first week of November.
 This week features Mickey’s Not-So-Scary Halloween Party, the Epcot International Food & Wine Festival and, if you can hang on an extra day or two, you might even get to experience the first Mickey’s Very Merry Christmas Party.

 - If you have to work around school vacations, start by taking a look your school calendar.
 Most schools fall in one of two categories.
 The first group starts school the Tuesday after Labor Day but doesn’t get out until mid-June.
-The second start in mid-May and gets out within a day or two of Memorial Day (depending on Snow Days).
+The second start in mid-August and gets out within a day or two of Memorial Day (depending on Snow Days).
 If your school starts after Labor Day plan your vacation at the end of August.
 In all likelihood you will see lighter (not low) crowds and you might even get to experience Mickey’s Not-So-Scary Halloween Party and the Epcot International Food & Wine Festival.
 If your school starts early, you might want to look at visiting the first week or so of June.
 While there won’t be any special events, you will see lighter crowds.

 So what is your favorite month to visit Walt Disney World?
 Tweet us @MQPodcast and let us know.